conorheffron/docs/docs/cloud/gcpm/architecture.md

 ### Google Cloud Storage

 [Google Cloud Storage](https://cloud.google.com/storage) (GCS) is an object store that scales to exabytes of data.
 There are different storage classes (standard, nearline, cold line, archive) for different availability.
 Infrequently used data can use cheaper but slower storage.
 The cloud storage interface supports PUT, GET, LIST, HEAD operations only so it cannot be used for its historical database (HDB) directly, and constitutes ‘eventual consistency’: and RESTful interfaces.
 There is an open-source adapter (e.g. [Cloud Storage FUSE](https://cloud.google.com/storage/docs/gcs-fuse)) which allows mounting a Cloud Storage bucket as a file system.

+The Kx Insights native object store functionality allows users to read HDB data from S3 object storage.
+Cloud object storage such as S3 is slow relative to local storage such as EBS.
+However, the performance of kdb+ when working with S3 can be improved by caching S3 data.
+Each query to S3 has a financial cost and caching the resulting data can help to reduce this cost.
+Caching coupled with enabling secondary threads can significantly increase the performance of queries against a HDB on S3 storage.

 GCS is great for archive, tiering, and backup purposes.
 The TP log file and the sym should be stored each day and archived for a period of time.
 The lifecycle management of the object store simplifies clean-up whereby one can set expiration time to any file.
 The [versioning feature](https://cloud.google.com/storage/docs/object-versioning) of GCS is particularly useful when a sym file bloat happens due to feed misconfiguration or upstream change.
 Migrating back to a previous version saves the health of the whole database.